glasnt/talks/2019_01_DocsDownUnder.podium/slides.md

 I can get up, get my coffee and start my day.
 I can operate to the best of my ability.
 I can be providive and happy and get things done.
 ---
-class: bottom
+class: bottom right
 background-image: url("images/tired.jpeg")
-# I don't like tired.
+# I dislike tired.

 ???